John Murphy Farley: Early life and education

-Under the auspices of an uncle, Farley emigrated to the United States at the height of the Civil War in 1864.
+With the sponsorship of an uncle, Farley emigrated to the United States at the height of the American Civil War in 1864.
 He immediately enrolled at St. John's College in New York City, graduating in 1865.
 He then began his studies for the priesthood at St. Joseph's Provincial Seminary in Troy.
 In 1866, he was sent to continue his studies at the Pontifical North American College in Rome.
 He was present in Rome during the whole period of the First Vatican Council.